jnozzi/cocoadev.com/SiteContent/General/HavingTroubleLearningCocoa.markdown

 ----

 The first thing I would do is head over to [http://developer.apple.com/documentation/Cocoa/Cocoa.html] and spend some time reading Apple's documentation.
 I think learning Cocoa 'from memory' is a waste of time when everything is right there.
 Just familiarize yourself with the classes and what they're for.
 You can look up specific methods as you need them.
 Then pick a project and get to work!
 Try to make it something that's actually going to be useful for you, rather than a typical garbage newbie project you'll never open again.
 Write an app to clean off your desktop, for example, sorting and archiving files by type, date, whatever.
-You might get some ideas from [[NewbieProjectIdeas]]
+You might get some ideas from General/NewbieProjectIdeas

 ----

 A few months ago I had finished most of "Learning Cocoa with Objective-C" 2nd Edition and felt pretty lost.
 I mean I understood everything they covered and I could modify the code examples a bit but I couldn't really understand errors that I would generate when trying to write my own applications.
 So I bought and worked through "Programming in Objective-C" by Kochan and it dove-tailed perfectly for me.
 It starts with Objective-C and then covers the Foundation framework while "Learning Cocoa with Objective-C" focuses on the Application framework.
-It's helped me move forward a lot by giving me an understanding of the more basic parts of Objective-C. Now I'm using "Cocoa Recipes for [[MacOS]] X" and reading and understanding the developer documentation which I couldn't do after reading "Learning Cocoa with Objective-C" but before reading "Programming in Objective-C".
+It's helped me move forward a lot by giving me an understanding of the more basic parts of Objective-C. Now I'm using "Cocoa Recipes for General/MacOS X" and reading and understanding the developer documentation which I couldn't do after reading "Learning Cocoa with Objective-C" but before reading "Programming in Objective-C".

 ----